geoffhumphrey/brewcompetitiononlineentry/.github/ISSUE_TEMPLATE.md

 For enhancements, please prepend "Enhancement - " to the title.
-For issues/bugs, please prepend the BCOE&M version number the title.
+For issues/bugs, please prepend the BCOE&M version number the title (e.g. "2.1.18 - ").